meniga/.github/README.md

 ## Publish NuGet Packages (.NET Framework)

 Demonstrates how you can publish NuGet packages to the Meniga GitHub Package registry.
-Only meant for .NET Framework projects.
+Only meant for .NET Framework projects that rely on Windows for building.